 El Monte is a larger medium-sized city located in the state of California.
 With a population of 115,586 people and 25 constituent neighborhoods, El Monte is the 51st largest community in California.

 Housing costs in El Monte are among some of the highest in the nation, although real estate prices here don't compare to real estate prices in the most expensive communities in California.

-The rate of college-level education in El Monte is quite a bit lower than the national average among all cities of 21.84%: just 11.69% of people here over 25 have a bachelor's degree or an advanced degree.
+The percentage of people in El Monte with college degrees is quite a bit lower than the national average for cities and towns of 21.84%: just 11.57% of people over 25 have a bachelor's degree or advanced degree.

 The most common language spoken in El Monte is Spanish.
 Other important languages spoken here include Chinese and English.